 What does a “Homestead” look like at Khula Dharma?

-To this end we are appealing to men and women and families of integrity, courage and common sense, to join us in an endeavour to reverse the global chaos of our times by following the path of a co-creative relationship with Nature.
+We are appealing to men and women and families of integrity, courage and common sense, to join us in following the path of a co-creative relationship with Nature.

 We will give you as much help as we can in the setting up of your homestead site, the building of you natural home, the establishing of your food forest.....
-By doing just this, you will be involved in perhaps the greatest work of our time – restoring the surrounding indigenous forest, and regenerating the once vibrant grassland which is disappearing rapidly from the face of the Earth.
+By doing just this, you will be involved in perhaps the greatest much needed work of our time – restoring indigenous forest, and regenerating the land.

-This is a valuable opportunity for people who want to build a small scale farm or homestead without the prohibitive outlay of purchasing their own land and with the added advantage of having like-minded neighbours who would support each other in various ways.
+This is a valuable opportunity for people who want to build a small scale farm or homestead without purchasing their own land and with the added advantage of having good neighbors who can support each other in various ways.

 How much would it cost to establish a self-sufficient homestead?

-The total cost of establishing a homestead ranges widely depending on the choice one makes in tackling such a venture.
+The total cost of establishing a homestead ranges widely depending on the choice one makes.
+We build naturally and harvest materials from the land as much as we can but labour costs, materials and other building resources will be needed.
 You will be building your own house, fencing in your homestead area and developing your whole farming system.
-So, whilst the start-up costs are a considerable outlay, your ongoing cost of living could very well gradually decrease as you become less reliant on outside in-puts.
+So, whilst the start-up costs are a considerable, your ongoing cost of living could very well gradually decrease as you become less reliant on outside in-puts.
 We are strongly committed to building in an “earth friendly way”, meaning, establishing one’s house and homestead in a way that enhances the eco-system.